s7021905/MegatonPunch/README.md

    ```

 ## Overview
 MegatonPunch is a score-based game that combines multiple gaming elements.
 Players aim to achieve the highest punch power through stages like Power Gauge, Targeting, and Pendulum.
-Scores are normalized between 0 and 9999, reflecting the player's performance.

 ## Features
 - **Menu System**: Choose to start the game, view the scoreboard, or exit.